Nadahar/Mill-LAN-openHAB-Binding/bundles/org.openhab.binding.milllan/README.md

 ### `setIndependentModeTemperature`

-Sets the "Independent Mode" target temperature.
+Sets the "Independent Device mode" target temperature.
 Fails if the device is in a different mode.

 | Parameter | Type   | Description |
 |-----------|--------|-------------|